shlomiatia/Rotoscoper/README.md

-# Rotoscoper Tools
+# Rotoscoper

-A collection of web-based animation tools for creating custom animations and generating sprites with color mapping capabilities.
+A web-based animation toolkit for creating custom frame-based animations and generating sprites with advanced color mapping capabilities.
+Built with Flask backend and vanilla JavaScript frontend.

 ## Tools